amyktomey/open_book/README.md

 "Open Book" introduces a new concept in catering, coming to Louisville, KY in 2022.

-The welcome page is the launchpad, links sendinng you to each line under the "Open Book" umbrella.
+The welcome page is the launchpad, links sending you to each line of business under the "Open Book" umbrella.
 I have added a newsletter sign-up form.

 Vision will give you personal insight to why the creator developed this unique brand of personal service.